- Academic Support

 - Student Experience

-There is a phone number next to your hold - call this number to learn more about why the hold is there.
+There is a phone number or a link next to your hold – call this number or access the link to learn more about why the hold is there.
+You may also check with your INTO OSU Advisor or the Welcome Desk for help on how to clear your holds.

-Please note: All INTO students will have an NR hold on your account.
+Please note: All INTO OSU Students will have an INTO Registration hold on their account.
 This is normal and does not require action.

 Academic English students have multiple opportunities to register for the next term.
 Before you plan your vacation or buy any plane tickets, it is a good idea to speak with an Academic Support Advisor to learn what your options are.